About

 We are privileged to have as our purpose the Wiradjuri phrase Yindyamarra Winhanganha.

 This phrase means the wisdom of respectfully knowing how to live well in a world worth living in.
-Together, we will strive to bring this purpose to life through our everyday actions and work.
-Furthermore, we endeavour to bring this purpose to Work-integrated learning (WIL) and improve WIL opportunities for First Nations peoples.
+We will strive to bring this purpose to life through our everyday actions and work.
+Furthermore, we endeavour to achieve this purpose through work-integrated learning (WIL) and improve WIL opportunities for First Nations peoples.
 In particular, we are focusing on increasing pathways for First Nations peoples into STEM (Science, Technology, Engineering and Mathematics) related fields.

 Students can now complete their WIL requirements virtually.
 This can be an exciting opportunity for students, especially in rural areas.